-The Sonic Bomb alarm is designed to wake the dead.
+The Sonic Alert Sonic Bomb Dual alarm is designed to wake the dead.
 In addition to its loud alarm, it also has a bed vibrator that will stimulate you awake.
 This later feature will help you keep on the good side of those sleeping nearby as they won't have to listen to your alarm blaring while you saw logs.
 We appreciate the adjustable alarm volume and the customizable snooze.

-The DreamSky is an easy to use, push-button, large text alarm clock featuring dual USB ports that can be used to charge a phone while powering the clock.
+The DreamSky is an easy-to-use, push-button, large text alarm clock featuring dual USB ports that can be used to charge a phone while powering the clock.
 Use of the optional auxiliary battery power will save time and alarm settings during a power outage or travel.
 This unit also offers customizable features such as alarm volume and text brightness.
 Additionally, the hours and minutes are set separately, which saves time when programming the alarm.

 The American Lifetime Day Clock is a good choice for those with inconsistent or hectic schedules where losing track of the day — or even the month — is not uncommon.
 Given that this clock is more like a digital calendar, it's nice that it allows users to set several alarms for a variety of events, not just waking up.
 The frame can be purchased in five color options and comes standard with two text colors (white/yellow).
 The display's brightness is set to dim between 7 PM and 7 AM, but this feature can be turned off.
 Additionally, this machine can be set to chime on the hour, either from 9 AM to 6 PM or all 24 hours of the day.

 Our main gripe with this clock is that it lacks a snooze function, which speaks to its focus as a living room or office device rather than a bedroom one.
-The clock's internal battery it is for backup purposes only and thus will not display the time without being plugged in.
+The clock's internal battery is for backup purposes only and thus will not display the time without being plugged in.
 This redundancy is put in place to save all of your settings should the power go out.
 As a final concern, we found it annoying to have to manually press a button for every minute and hour in the time and alarm setting process.
 That said, this clock is a great tool for those needing a little help remembering what they are doing each day.

-The Philips Wake-Up is a highly-customizable alarm designed to help the user develop better sleep habits.
+The Philips SmartSleep Wake-Up Light is a highly customizable alarm designed to help the user develop better sleep habits.
 This "clock" uses a light fading feature to inform you when it's time to start preparing for bed and wakes you up by gradually turning on the same light.
 While the yellow "sunrise" light is fixed, the time it takes to brighten/fade is adjustable.
 Additionally, you have the option to choose from several alarm sounds that are anything but alarming, and the volume of said alerts is adjustable.

-As with the other easy wake-up alarms that we have tested, this model's set-up is relatively involved.
+As with the other easy wake-up alarms that we have tested, this model's setup is relatively involved.
 Unfortunately, the volume adjustments can only be determined by setting the alarm and letting it go off.
 Finally, the unit is large and thus consumes a fair amount of that precious bedside table real estate.
 Given the Wake-Up's programming hurdles and its exorbitant cost, it is less than desirable as a sleep aid.

 The Jall Wooden is a sharp-looking alarm clock that aspires to be a weather station.
 Unfortunately, it struggles at both functions.
 First, the good news: this alarm is easy to read, set, and customize.
-It has a 3-tier adjustable brightness, a back-up battery to save settings when unplugged, and repeatable snooze.
+It has a 3-tier adjustable brightness, a backup battery to save settings when unplugged, and repeatable snooze.
 Additionally, the clock will tell you the temperature and humidity.